wangraying/sglang/docs/benchmark/benchmark.md

 ### Experiment Settings

 - The request rate is fixed at 16.
-- The prefilled chunk size is set to 512, with mixed-running enabled.
+- The chunked prefill size is set to 512, with mixed-running enabled.
 - Vary the cache sizes among 32K, 64K, and 128K.
 - Default values are used for all other parameters, and LPM policy is used for scheduling.